 Maintenance Drug Co-payments

 PEIA Special Medicare Plan

-Up to 30-day supply 31 to 90-day supply
+Up to 30-day supply 31 to 90-day suppl

 Generic medication \$5 \$10

-Brand-name medication listed on the WV Preferred Drug List \$15 \$30
+Brand-name medication listed on the WV Preferred Drug \$15 \$30

-Brand-name medication not listed on the WV Preferred Drug List \$50 \$100
+Brand-name medication not listed on the WV Preferred 75% coinsurance 75% coinsurance

-\ For maintenance medications only.
-See the Maintenance Medications section for the list of qualifying medications.
+For generic and preferred brand-name maintenance medications only.
+See the Maintenance Medications sec-

+tion for the list of qualifying medications.